All Episodes

 You're absolutely right.

-So I don't I don't know why nobody's brought that up.
+I don't know why nobody's brought that up.

 Could we talk about the mating habits of the Australian rabid bat?

-Anything but the ports exist.
+Anything but the porch.

 That's exactly what happened.

-Republicans and Democrats in a race to see who could cross the finish line first and say, I stopped the port deal.
+There was a race, Republicans and Democrats in a race to see who could cross the finish line first and say, I stopped the port deal.

 It was driven by a lot of things.

-It was driven by the President's poll numbers.
+It was driven by the president's poll numbers.

-But I'll tell you that the the truth is that I don't think these guys in Congress needed to be driven by constituent email or phone calls, because my recollection is that their initial reaction was exactly that anyway.
+It was driven by the massive response that constituents Sent in to their elected officials was driven by the media, but I'll tell you that the truth is that I don't think these guys in Congress needed to be driven by constituent email or phone calls because my recollection is that their initial reaction was exactly that anyway.

-Hey, we're just all over.
+They were just all over.

-Without any knowledge of what the deal was.
+It just began, they all started chasing the tails without any, any knowledge of what the deal was.

-All right, two two stories here.
+All right, two stories here.

 John B. Dwyer.

-After the fact of the demise of the U.S. Did you say that I'm being called an elitist now?
+After the fact of the demise of the U.S., did you say that I'm being called an elitist now?

 I'm being called an elitist.